railsadminteam/rails_admin/README.md

       Team
     ...

-You probably want to change the name of the dropdown.
+You probably want to change the name of the navigation_label.
-This can be easily achieved with the 'dropdown' attribute of the parent model.
+This can be easily achieved with the 'navigation_label' method of the parent model.

 Added to previous example:

     class League < ActiveRecord::Base
       rails_admin do
-        dropdown 'League related'
+        navigation_label 'League related'
       end
     end